fmrtl73/pxdocs/content/portworx-install-with-kubernetes/cloud/gcp/gke/upgrade-nodes.md

     492596eb-94f3-4422-8cb8-bc72878d4be5	147.75.99.189	0.125078	34 GB		33 GB		N/A		1.1.4-6b35842	Online
     ```

-5. Once you've chosen a node ID, enter the following `kubectl` command to drain the node, specify your own <node-id>:
+5. Once you've chosen a node ID, enter the following `kubectl` command to drain the node, replacing `<node-id>` with the ID of the node that you want to remove:

     ```text
     kubectl drain <node-id> --ignore-daemonsets --delete-emptydir-data